Menu

 Naomi Kirsten interview image 0 Naomi Kirsten interview image 1 Naomi Kirsten interview image 2

-Could you provide a glimpse into the picture book development process at Chronicle Books (using a recent example from your list)?
+Could you provide a glimpse into the picture book development process at Chronicle Books?

 A picture book begins with the editor’s acquisition.
 If it’s a project submitted by an author-illustrator, I’ll share both the text and the illustrations—a mix of sketches and full-color pieces and possibly a portfolio link—with my editorial colleagues.
 If it’s a manuscript from an author, I’ll do the same, but without art since an illustrator is commissioned later.